jensbambauer/seriale/site/content/speakers/joel-bassaget.md

 ---
 title: Joël Bassaget
 image: /img/speaker/joel-bassaget.jpg
-shortdescription:  Writer | Web Series World Cup | Germany
+shortdescription: Screenwriter, Consultant | Germany
 ---
 <img src="/img/speaker/joel-bassaget.jpg">
 ## Joël Bassaget

-Writer | Founder of Web Series World Cup | Germany
+Screenwriter, Associate Researcher, Consultant | Founder & Director of Web Series World Cup | Germany

-Joël Bassaget lives in Berlin and has been a television writer since 1990.
-In 2014 he created the blog "Web Séries Mag" for the online edition of the French newspaper "Liberation", on which he discussed web series from all over the world.
-He is also the founder of the "Web Series World Cup", a freelance consultant for producers and networks of digital content, and wrote two books about web series: "Le guide des webséries: La Nouvelle Vague" and "Short, Narrative & Serialized: A complete guide to the web series phenomenon", the last one together with Meredith Burkholder.
+Joël Bassaget writes scripts for TV since 1989 and is a bigtime shortform aficionado.
+Launched in 2001 the first European portal for Flash animated indie cartoons.
+In 2014, he founded the blog "Web Series Mag" for the online version of French newspaper Liberation.
+The next year, he founded the Web Series World Cup.
+He is the author of “Le guide des Webséries – la nouvelle vague” and co-author with Meredith Burkholder of “Short Narrative & Serialized“.
+He is now Partner researcher at University of Wollongong.